- Conditions We Treat

 Retention of personal data

-We retain personal data for no longer than required and in line with Aspen’s retention schedule.
+We retain personal data for no longer than required and in line with Nova’s retention schedule.
 This is based on statutory requirements and legal obligations, as well as our business requirements.

 Security of personal data